Angola, Florida: Destruction

 When Andrew Jackson became Florida's de facto territorial governor in 1821, he decided that the refugee Maroons and Red Sticks near Tampa Bay would need to be destroyed and its runaway slave populace returned to bondage.
 Without the official backing of the U.S. government, Jackson decided to employ Creek allies to raid in Florida instead.
 "Acting in direct defiance of Secretary of War John C. Calhoun, Jackson's first order of business was to send his Coweta Creek allies (see William McIntosh) on a search and destroy mission against Angola", which was "burned to the ground".

-The result of the raid was "terror" all over Florida and many of the Maroons who could went to Cape Florida and left for The Bahamas.
+The result of the raid was "terror" all over Florida and many of the Maroons who could went to Cape Florida and left for the Bahamas.
 Those Maroons who had been present at Prospect Bluff, especially the discharged Colonial Marines, considered themselves free British subjects, and had been promised protection within British territory like the Bahamas by Nicolls.
 However, this attitude was not shared by all British leadership.
 Despite this, they still established a settlement on Andros Island, named Red Bays in 1821 (see Nicolls Town).

 A small number of the surviving Red Sticks (see Peter McQueen) joined other Lower Creeks refugees and formed a community called Minatti at the headwaters of the Peace River near Lake Hancock.

-Additionally, many Maroons and Black Seminoles displaced from Angola and communities like it by the Second Seminole War stayed in Florida and fought along side the Seminole Indians, and were deported in kind to Indian territories in Oklahoma.
-Some migrated even further to El Nacimiento [es], Coahuila.
+Additionally, many Maroons and Black Seminoles displaced from Angola and communities like it by the Second Seminole War stayed in Florida and fought alongside the Seminole Indians, and were deported in kind to Indian territories in Oklahoma.
+Some migrated even further to El Nacimiento, Coahuila.

+Archaeology

+Artifacts from the Angola era have been uncovered in Manatee Mineral Springs Park along the Manatee River in Bradenton, Florida.
+Despite this, the full extent of the settlement is unknown, possibly ranging from where the Braden River meets the Manatee River down to Sarasota Bay.